 Sometimes authors work alone.
 After we work cooperatively, you'll produce a piece of writing of your own.

-For the next several lessons, you'll be getting into more depth in learning about descriptive writing.
+For the next several days, you'll be learning about descriptive writing.
 Descriptive writing uses words and sentences to paint clear pictures in the reader's mind.
-At this level, you will be writing passages with multiple paragraphs.
-We will focus on two kinds of descriptive writing: a passage with spatial order and a biographic descriptive passage.

 OBTAINING A BEGINNING WRITING SAMPLE-PRETEST